shearwavesplitter/AlpEventDownloader/README.md

 5. Verify that you are on the [list of approved users](http://www.alparray.ethz.ch/en/seismic_network/backbone/management/)
 6. Request to be added to AlpArray by an administrator ([heimers AT sed.ethz.ch](mailto:heimers@sed.ethz.ch) or [jclinton AT sed.ethz.ch](mailto:jclinton@sed.ethz.ch)).
 7. Return to [here](https://geofon.gfz-potsdam.de/eas/), log in, and request the token
-8. Save the token in ~/.eidatoken
+8. Save the token as ~/.eidatoken
 9. fdsnws_fetch will automatically read the token

 ## How to run